Ateneum Art Museum

 Classics with a twist

-The images held by the Ateneum are ingrained in the collective memory of the Finnish people: the beloved works in Ateneum’s collections date from the period from the 19th century to the modern age.
+The beloved works in Ateneum’s collections date from the period from the 19th century to the modern age.
 The hugely popular exhibitions of Finnish and international art open up new perspectives into the past and the future.
-The guest stars of the temporary exhibitions have included names such as Tove Jansson, Carl Larsson, Pablo Picasso and Helene Schjerfbeck.
+The guest stars of the temporary exhibitions have included names such as Tove Jansson, Amedeo Modigliani, Pablo Picasso and Helene Schjerfbeck.

 The Ateneum is home to events of all kinds: every month, the museum organises workshops, lectures, guided tours and clubs.
 Ateneum Art Museum is part of the Finnish National Gallery, together with the Museum of Contemporary Art Kiasma and Sinebrychoff Art Museum.